ferstaberinde/F3/README.md

   * Script variable can also enable CSAT urban patches.
 * Updated Naming your mission and Loading Screen components:
   * Moved some settings from description.ext to the EDEN editor:
+     * Mission name.
+     * Author name.
      * Mission load and overview screen texts and pictures.
-     * Debug console.
-     * Author name.
 * Updated Medical Systems Support component:
   * Fixed: SWS would on occasion not properly immobilise downed players.
 * Updated Mission Conditions Selector component: